besedinalex/guides-fusion360-server/README.md

 # Beginner's guides to Fusion 360

-Web server for keeping guides data and making possible creating and editing them with simple http requests.
+Web server for keeping guides data and making possible creating and editing them.

 ### Setup

 Install Node.js from their [site](https://nodejs.org/en/download).

 Make sure that your CLI now handles `node` and `npm` commands.

-Create folder `data/` in project root folder.

 ### Debug